snak2e-tech/begfi/README.md

 ### Borrower Can See "Need to Borrow" button and Message Board borrow request buttons

 6. **Form Display:**
+   - If BORROWER is verified:
-   - If verified, Begfi displays "You can Request Loans" box prompt and the Borrower Message Request Button and Form go from gray to orange.
+	   - Begfi displays "You can Request Loans" box prompt
+	   - and the Borrower Message Request Button (on the top of the landing page) goes from gray to orange.

 ### Borrower Posts Request

-7. The form to begin a Borrow Request follows a form where users can only enter certain information.
+7. The Borrower Request button is a form to begin a Borrow Request follows a form where users can only enter certain information.
-	1. Amount of money being requested is a numerical value
-	2. Number of days until repayment is a numerical value of days
-	3. Amount to be paid back is a numerical value
-8. Below their profile will be their loan information history (described later in the Loanbot info)
-9. **Request Details:**
-   - In the SQL database, when user enters the following details for the loan request:
+8. In the SQL database, when user enters the following details for the loan request:
 	- Amount requested (`$AMOUNTREQUEST`)
+		- Amount of money being requested is a numerical value
 	- Repayment time (`$TIMEinDAYS`)
+		- Number of days until repayment is a numerical value of days
-     - Total amount to be repaid (`$AMOUNT2PAY`)
+	2. Total amount to be repaid (`$AMOUNT2PAY`)
+		- Amount to be paid back is a numerical value
+	3. The reason why is a multiple choice option of different reasons in a dropdown.
+9. Below their profile UPON posting the request will be their loan information history (described later in the Loanbot info) so lenders can gauge the borrower's credit worthiness

 10. **User History (Existing Borrowers):**
-   - Upon submitting the request, the system (possibly using a background process):
+   - Upon submitting the request, the system:
      - Fetches the borrower's history from the database (assuming tables like `loans` and `borrower_history` exist).
      - Calculates statistics:
        - Number of loans paid off (`X total loans paid off, i.e. $1200 loans paid back`)